VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter02.md

 The system logical fonts above are created corresponding to definition of `MiniGUI.cfg` when MiniGUI is initialized.

-<b>[Prompt] The information of definition, name and format of system logical
-font is described in 3.1.5 of MiniGUI User Manual.</b>
+__PROMPT__ The information of definition, name and format of system logical font is described in 3.1.5 of MiniGUI User Manual.

 `GetCurFont` function returns current logical font in a device context.
 You cannot call `DestroyLogFont` to destroy a system logical font.